Viscum album

-Viscum album is a species of mistletoe in the family Santalaceae, commonly known as European mistletoe, common mistletoe, or simply as mistletoe (Old English mistle).
-It is native to Europe as well as to western and southern Asia.
+Viscum album is a species of mistletoe in the family Santalaceae, commonly called European mistletoe, common mistletoe, or simply mistletoe (Old English mistle).
+It is native to Europe, as well as western and southern Asia.
 V. album is found only rarely in North America, as an introduced species.

 Viscum album is a hemiparasite on several species of trees, from which it draws water and nutrients.
 It has a significant role in European mythology, legends, and customs.
 In modern times, it is commonly featured among Christmas decorations and symbology.
 In North America its cultural roles are usually fulfilled by the similar native species, Phoradendron leucarpum.

 Long used in alternative medicine traditions without any academic basis, mistletoe now is under study for pharmaceutical uses in modern medicine.

 Description

 It is a hemi-parasitic evergreen shrub, which grows on the stems of other trees.
 The plant contains a haustorium that connects it to the host tree by connecting the xylem and phloem of the mistletoe to that of the host tree, which allows it to receive nutrients and water.
 It has stems 30–100 cm long with dichotomous branching.
 The leaves are in opposite pairs, strap-shaped, entire, leathery textured, 2–8 cm long, 0.8–2.5 cm broad and are a yellowish-green in colour.
 This species is dioecious and the insect-pollinated flowers are inconspicuous, yellowish-green, 2–3 mm diameter.
 The fruit is a white or yellow berry, and except for very rarely, containing one seed embedded in the very sticky, glutinous fruit pulp.

 It is commonly found in the crowns of broad-leaved trees, particularly apple, lime (linden), hawthorn, and poplar.

 European mistletoe is the only multicellular organism known to lack a functioning respiratory complex I in its electron transport chain, a protein that is essential for the creation of useful energy for its cells.
 It is believed to survive by obtaining adenosine triphosphate and energy-rich compounds from its host as well as reorganizing its other respiratory complexes and slowing its growth and energy requirements.